Toyota leads $50 million investment in autonomous shuttle startup May Mobility – TechCrunch

-May Mobility, a Michigan-based startup that is operating autonomous shuttle services in three U.S. cities, has has raised $50 million in a Series B round led by Toyota Motor Corp.
+May Mobility, a Michigan-based startup that is operating autonomous shuttle services in three U.S. cities, has raised $50 million in a Series B round led by Toyota Motor Corp.

-The funding, which comes less than a year after May Mobility raised $22 million, will be used to expand every aspect of the company, including its AV shuttle fleet as well as its engineering and operations staff.
+The funding, which comes less than a year after May Mobility raised $22 million, will be used to expand every aspect of the company, including its AV shuttle fleet, as well as its engineering and operations staff.

 This latest round does more than provide May Mobility with capital.
-The startup, which launched in 2017, has has gained a customer as well.
+The startup, which launched in 2017, has gained a customer as well.
 Toyota has picked May Mobility as one of its “autonomous driving providers for future open platforms,” according to the startup.

-Toyota and May Mobility didn’t share specifics of about what this partnership will lead to.
+Toyota and May Mobility didn’t share specifics about what this partnership will lead to.
 But it will likely pair the startup’s autonomous vehicle technology with the Toyota e-Palette, a platform the automaker unveiled in 2018 at CES, the annual tech trade show in Las Vegas.

-The e-Palette was presented as a concept vehicle, but really it’s a platform that fits into Toyota’s vision for mobility ecosystem that will transition from a company that just produces and sells cars to one that handles all aspects of moving people and things from point A to point B.
+The e-Palette was presented as a concept vehicle, but really it’s a platform that fits into Toyota’s vision for a mobility ecosystem that will transition it from a company that just produces and sells cars to one that handles all aspects of moving people and things from point A to point B.

 The e-Palette is designed for flexibility.
 The platform, which theoretically will be outfitted with autonomous vehicle technology, could be used as a shuttle, for delivering packages to customers or even as a roving mobile shop.